 In 2007 Daniel secured the first of Internetrix’s four current partnerships with Google, which propelled the business to win the 2007 Illawarra Business of the Year award.
 He has helped Internetrix secure multi-year panel contracts with four Australian Government departments including the Department of Prime Minister and Cabinet and the Department of Broadband, Communications and the Digital Economy.
 These contracts provide Internetrix with the opportunity to be closely involved in ICT projects of national significance.
 He also oversees Internetrix’s involvement on the NSW Government's ICT 2020 panel contract.

-Nicky’s work history includes community services, local government, marketing, banking and finance; and owning and running small businesses.
+As well as her experience in community services Nicky’s work history includes local government, marketing, banking and finance; and owning and running small businesses.
 She holds a degree in Community and Environment, and in Marketing from the University of Wollongong, with a Diploma in Project Management from the University of New England.

-Nicky is keen to pursue social justice in regional development, and to ensure that initiatives also support community and social development.
+Nicky is keen to pursue social justice in regional development, and to ensure that economic development initiatives are inclusive and also support community and social development.

 Milco Stojanoski is the Manager Services & Manufacturing Excellence at BlueScope.
 BlueScope is a global leader in premium branded coated and painted steel products - the third largest manufacturer of painted and coated steel products globally.
 BlueScope is the largest steel manufacturer in Australia with the Port Kembla Steelworks being the centre of manufacturing in Australia.

 Milco has over 30 years’ experience in manufacturing and held several positions within BlueScope in both technical and leadership roles, as well as being part of the Illawarra community.
 Currently Milco is the Deputy Chair of Football South Coast.
 He is a Fellow with the Australian Institute of Managers and Leaders (FIML) and an Affiliate member of Australian Institute of Company Directors (AAICD).